moritz-prenner/SnorlaxKeychain/README.md

 # SnorlaxKeychain (Made by @Moritz Prenner on slack :D)
 A blinking and vibrating Snorlax made out of a PCB.
+When the button gets pressed the lights turn on and the motor vibrates!
 ## Parts List
 6x 5mm LED\
 6x 220 Ohm resistor\